 Deliver a Business Benefit

-It is easy as a project manager to sometimes think that the journey is more important than the destination and get wrapped up in project management processes and while procedures such as those advocated by methodologies such as the APMP from the Association for Project Management can help with efficiency remember the ultimate goal.
+It is easy as a project manager to sometimes think that the journey is more important than the destination and get wrapped up in project management processes and while procedures such as those advocated by methodologies such as the APMP from the Association for Project Management (now known as the APM PMQ) can help with efficiency remember the ultimate goal.
 Never forget that a project will only have value (and only be viewed as successful) if it delivers a clear business benefit (tangible or intangible).

 Break The Project Into Deliverable Chunks